mikanikos/Fork-Accountability/docs/3-accountability-algorithm.md

 ## Monitor algorithm

-These are the detailed steps of the execution of the monitor and the accountability algorithm:
+These are the detailed steps of the execution of the monitor to run the asynchronous accountability algorithm:

 1. Upon a fork, monitor sends a request for validators' height vote sets (following a specific communication protocol) for a given height.
 Monitor starts waiting for incoming message logs.

-2. Validators receive the request from the trusted monitor.
-If they have the requested height vote set, they send it immediately.
+2. Validators receive the request from the trusted monitor and they send whatever they have to the monitor immediately.
-If they don't have any logs for the requested height, they can simply ignore the request or, alternatively, send a reply to the monitor to notify they do not have any logs for that height.

 3. Monitor runs the accountability algorithm upon receiving a new message logs but only when **the total number of different height vote sets received is at least *f + 1***.
 If the threshold is met, the monitor runs the accountability algorithm.
 Otherwise, the monitor keeps waiting for other packets from the processes that did not reply yet.